Consensys/react-metamask/README.md

 > MetaMask context for React, **compatible with hooks!**

+## Deprecated

+This project has been deprecated in favor of [web3-react](https://github.com/NoahZinsmeister/web3-react)

 ## Install

 This module requires `web3` as an external dependency.
 For compatibility reasons please use the fixed version stated in this project.